hantswilliams/flask-api-template-healthcare-/healthcare-template-app/readme.md

 ## ENV file Structure

 The `.env` file should be structured as follows, and found in the root directory of the project.
-- The PRODUCTION_ENV is used to determine if the app is in production or not.
-The options are True or False.
-If you select FALSE, it will use the `configDev.yaml` file.
-If you select TRUE, it will use the `configProd.yaml` file.
+- The ENVIRONMENT is used to determine if the app is in development, staging, or production.
+The options are DEV, STAGING, or PROD.
+As a example, if you select DEV, it will use the `configDev.yaml` file.
 - The REDIS_ENDPOINT is a dependency for the rate limiter.
 Recommend using the free tier of RedisLabs.
 - The SENTRY_DSN is used for error logging.
 It is required.
 It is free for up to 5000 (?)events per month.
 - The SECRET_KEY is used for the Flask app.
 It is required.
 - The SQLALCHEMY_DATABASE_URI is used for the database connection.
 It is required.
 Currently have only tested with SQLite.
 Plan on updating with MySQL and PostgreSQL.

 ```
-PRODUCTION_ENV =
+ENVIRONMENT =
 REDIS_ENDPOINT =
 SENTRY_DSN =
 SECRET_KEY =